 A vital driving factor that continues to influence HATC programs is the promotion and goal of tenant self-sufficiency.
 HATC views homeownership as a long-term goal for most program participants.
 HATC staff works with tenants to effectively provide them with the necessary resources to achieve homeownership.
-HATC's Annual Re-Examination Notice provides public-housing participants with an City of Viselia DRAFT 2021, 2022, Annual Action Plan, Amendment extensive referral list that aids with homeownership.
+HATC's Annual Re-Examination Notice provides public-housing participants with an extensive referral list that aids with homeownership.
 Their list includes programs managed by: CSET, City of Visalia, Habitat for Humanity, CalHFA, and Self-Help Enterprises.
 HATC's program coordinator works with any interested public housing tenant to effectively inform them of all the different programs and services available to them.
 Effective collaboration between their agency and other public and nonprofit agencies is imperative to help promote homeownership among all HATC's tenants.
-Lastly, in 2019 HATC created "RentTrack Payment, an online payment system which will allow public housing residents to utilize their rental payments made on time to raise or build individual credit scores.
+Lastly, HATC created "RentTrack Payment, an online payment system which will allow public housing residents to utilize their rental payments made on time to raise or build individual credit scores.
 RentTrack has increased credit scores an average of 29 points in just two months and 132 points over a 2-year period.